 5. Brand Architecture

 This is how all the brands within a company’s portfolio work together and maintain consistency while maintaining their separate identities and complementing one another.
 An example of great brand architecture can be found with Williams-Sonoma.
-Over the years this top home goods brand has acquired big names such as Pottery Barn, West Elm and most recently Restoration Hardware.
-Each brand is differentiated by its own identity, voice and tone, but they compliment each other and the customer experience with all these brands is consistent.
+Over the years this top home goods brand has acquired big names such as Pottery Barn, West Elm, and Restoration Hardware.
+Each brand is differentiated by its own identity, voice, and tone, but they complement each other and the customer experience with all these brands is consistent.
 Another good example of this can be found with the GAP, Old Navy, and Banana Republic family of brands.
 Each caters to a slightly different socioeconomic audience but the experience is the same.